k-b-e-m/Shogi/src/test/TestList.md

 TestList
+* When a queen is placed the threatmap is updated correctly.
+* When a bishop is placed the threatmap is updated correctly.
+* A queen cannot move through pieces
+* A bishop cannot move through pieces
 * When Rick has Morty's king in a checkmate, Rick wins the game.
 * When Ricks's pawn is tried to being placed before a friendly knight, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"
 * When Ricks's pawn is tried to be placed before the edge of the board, the move is not allowed and gets status "NO_LEGAL_MOVES_AVAILABLE"